Nonviolent Communication (NVC) in Therapy

 What is Nonviolent Communication?

-How you speak, think, and listen can transform your world.
-Nonviolent Communication (or “NVC”) offers a simple yet transformative path to clarity and care – both in your relationships and within yourself.
+How you speak and listen can transform your world.
+Nonviolent Communication (or “NVC”) offers a simple yet transformative path to clarity and care, both in your relationships and within yourself.
 By mindfully tuning into your feelings, needs, and values, NVC equips you to move out of automatic patterns like judgment, shutdown, or defensiveness and into more intentional, aligned ways of responding to life.
 While it’s often used to deepen connection with others, it also serves as a powerful tool for clarifying what matters to you, and how you want to act in integrity with that.

 What this looks like in a session: